muellerberndt/awesome-mythx-smart-contract-security-tools/README.md

 [![Discord](https://img.shields.io/discord/481002907366588416.svg)](https://discord.gg/E3YrVtG)

 [MythX](https://mythx.io) is a smart contract security analysis API for that supports Ethereum, Quorum, Vechain, Roostock, Tron and other EVM-compatible blockchains.
-This is a curated list of developer tools built on MythX.
+It uses static analysis, symbolic execution and input fuzzing to detect security bugs and verify the correctness of smart contract code.
+This is a curated list of developer tools and resources related to MythX.

-## IDE
+## IDEs with MythX support

 - [Remix IDE](https://remix.ethereum.org/) - Activate the "MythX Security Verification" module in plugin manager ([Howto](https://docs.mythx.io/en/latest/tools/remix/index.html))
 - [MythX Plugin for Truffle](https://github.com/ConsenSys/truffle-security) - Security verification plugin for the [Truffle Framework](https://truffleframework.com)